-Electronic Filing
+Electronic and Magnetic Media Filing

+Qualified fiduciaries or transmitters may be able to file Form 1041 and related schedules electronically or on magnetic media.
+Tax return data may be filed electronically using telephone lines or on magnetic media using magnetic tape or floppy diskette.
-Qualified tax return filers can file Form 1041 and related schedules via magnetic media (magnetic tapes, floppy diskettes) or electronically.
-If you file the estate's or trust's return electronically or on magnetic tape, you must also file Form 8453-F, U.S. Estate or Trust Income Tax Declaration and Signature for Electronic and Magnetic Media Filing.
-See Pub.
-1437, Procedures for Electronic and Magnetic Media Filing of U.S. Income Tax Return for Estates and Trusts, Form 1041, for more information.

-You may order Pub.
-1437 and an application form to participate in the electronic filing program by calling the Magnetic Media Unit at the Philadelphia Service Center at (215) 516-7533 (not a toll-free number) or by writing to:
+If you wish to do this, Form 9041, Application for Electronic/Magnetic Media Filing of Business and Employee Benefit Plan Returns, must be filed.
+If Form 1041 is filed electronically or on magnetic media, Form 8453-F, U.S. Estate or Trust Income Tax Declaration and Signature for Electronic and Magnetic Media Filing, must also be filed.
+For more details, get Pub.
+1437, Procedures for Electronic and Magnetic Media Filing of U.S. Income Tax Returns for Estates and Trusts, Form 1041, for Tax Year 1995, and Pub.
+1438, File Specifications, Validation Criteria, and Record Layouts for Electronic and Magnetic Media Filing of Estate and Trust Returns, Form 1041.
+To order these forms and publications, or for more information on electronic and magnetic media filing of Form 1041, call the Magnetic Media Unit at the Philadelphia Service Center at (215) 516-7533 (not a toll-free number), or write to:

-Internal Revenue Service

-Philadelphia Service Center

-ATTN: Magnetic Media Unit-DP 115

-11601 Roosevelt Blvd.

-Philadelphia, PA 19154
+Internal Revenue Service Philadelphia Service Center ATTN: Magnetic Media Unit-DP 115 11601 Roosevelt Blvd.
+Philadelphia, PA 19154 estates and trusts, file Form 1041 by the 15th day of the 4th month following the close of the tax year.
+If the due date falls on a Saturday, Sunday, or legal holiday, file on the next business day.
+For example, an estate that has a tax year that ends on June 30, 1996, must file Form 1041 by October 15, 1996.